RoboPalach/NinersX/README.md

 composer.json
 .htaccess
 ```
+to /www/domains/<domain name> or /www/subdom/<subdom name>.
+If you want run only one web you can rewrite /www but I dont recommed it.

-and create var directory on your ftp server.
+Now create var directory in root of your symfony project on ftp server.
 Some "class not found errors" or 500 can be caused by bad file transfer.
 Don't forget to check the size of the file, it shouldn't be 0.
 ### Subdomains
 If you want to run any web app on a subdomain on wedos, you can.
 Wedos NoLimit granted 3 subdomains free.
 To create subdomains simply create a folder in /www/subdom/<Name of you subdomain> and deploy the project as you do with the main domain.